Running the Install-ADRMS Cmdlet

 Applies To: Windows Server 2008 R2, Windows Server 2008 R2 with SP1

-After you create a Windows PowerShell drive and set properties on containers in the drive namespace, the final step in using Windows PowerShell cmdlets to install the first server in an Active Directory Rights Management Services (AD RMS) cluster is to run the Install-ADRMS cmdlet.
+After you create a Windows PowerShell drive and set properties on containers in the drive namespace, the final step in using Windows PowerShell cmdlets to add a server to an existing Active Directory Rights Management Services (AD RMS) cluster is to run the Install-ADRMS cmdlet.

 The Install-ADRMS cmdlet performs two principal functions: